Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **ReSearch: Learning to Reason with Search for LLMs via Reinforcement Learning;** Mingyang Chen et al
 - **Scaling Evaluation-time Compute with Reasoning Models as Process Evaluators;** Seungone Kim et al
 - **SimpleRL-Zoo: Investigating and Taming Zero Reinforcement Learning for Open Base Models in the Wild;** Weihao Zeng et al
+- **Open-Reasoner-Zero: An Open Source Approach to Scaling Up Reinforcement Learning on the Base Model;** Jingcheng Hu et al